henrypp/simplewall/README.md

 </details>

 #### Q: How can i disable Windows Firewall?
-Start command line as administrator, and enter commands:
+Start command line _as an administrator_, and enter commands below.

 <details>
 <summary>Disable Windows Firewall profiles:</summary>